 This new functionality can be tested through the Mopub Sample App.

-7: If a DSP serves a landscape video while the user device is in portrait orientation, will the user see that video in the middle of vertical screen, with no need to re-orient device to landscape mode?
+7: If a bidder serves a landscape video while the user device is in portrait orientation, will the user see that video in the middle of vertical screen, with no need to re-orient device to landscape mode?
 And vice versa?

 8: What happens if user rotates the device during video playback?

 9: What is the recommended aspect ratio for videos?

 All video aspect ratio sizes are supported, including 16:9, 4:3, 3:2, 16:10 and 1:1 (including the inverse ratios for vertical video, e.g. 9:16).
 Per the IAB Digital Video Ad Format Guidelines, 16:9 (landscape) or 9:16 (portrait) is the recommended aspect ratio.

 Format Array FAQ

 10: Why would a buyer want additional creative ad sizes?

 Enabling additional creative sizes for ad formats positions MoPub to meet demand from advertisers to serve more creative sizes than we have in the past.
 Bid requests now contain all acceptable creative sizes for the ad unit, and bidders can respond with any one of the sizes listed, including the newly added sizes.